boyvinall/rice-example/README.md

   have the user of that binary append their own html/css/js files
-- Love the way that `append` scans the binary and only appends the directories which are actually referenced .. try adding other directories with assets and check the output of `unzip -l` after re-making the binary.
+- Love the way that `append` scans the binary and only appends the directories which are actually referenced .. try adding other directories with assets and check the output of `unzip -l` after re-making the binary
 - `append` is efficient for compiling/serving a large set of files .. the files are zipped thereby not bloating the binary unnecessarily, and you don't have to "compile" all those assets